adriancosme/adriancosme/README.md

 ## Hi, I'm Edwin Cosme 👋

-+2 years of experience as software engineer working primarily with the JavaScript tech stack.
++2 years of experience as software engineer.
 Fast learner, team player, and always seeking opportunities to provide assistance and contribute to the growth and success of the team.

 ![](https://komarev.com/ghpvc/?username=adriancosme&style=flat-square)